AbstractSDK/cw-hyperlane/DEPLOYMENT.md

 - Recommanded to use same account for both networks

+  - You can get private key for cosmos and ethereum by running make private-key command `make private-key mnemonic=[mnemonic]`
   - You can easily get the bech32 address by running below command (need to setup `config.yaml` first)

     - Get from private key